-WELCOME TO THE MT OWEN TRAILS!
+MELCOME TO THE MT OWEN TRAILS!

 Wherever you go in Queenstown, Mt Owen looms large at an impressive 1,146 m above sea level.
-On a clear day from the top, gaze towards Frenchman's Cap, ponder the lost towns lying under Lake Bikes should yield to other non-motorized users, unless the trail is clearly signed for bike-only travely Burbury or look West across the Southern Ocean.
+On a clear day from the top, gaze towards Frenchman's Cap, ponder the lost towns lying under Lake Burbury or look West across the Southern Ocean.

 Once heavily wooded, the area's long industrial mining history and heavy timber felling left their mark.
-The mountain now lays bare it's dramatic ridge lines and geology, making this trail network a unique 4.
-CONTROL YOUR BICYCLE and highly engaging riding experience.
-Book a shuttle to experience the Upper Mountain trails or get on your bike and pedal the unique landscapes of Little Owen to earn the views.
-DISCLAIMER Mountain biking is an inherently dangerous sport, where serious injury, permanent impairment and death are potential risks for all trail users.
-Users of these trails accept these risks, and indemnify all parties associated with the design, development and management of the trail network in the event of an accident.
-TRAIL ETIQUETTE 1.
-RIDE OPEN TRAILS Respect trail and road closures - ask the local trail managers for clarification if you are uncertain about the status of a trail.
-Do not trespass on private land.
-2. LEAVE NO TRACE Staying on existing trails and don't cut corners or take shortcuts.
-Don't litter on the trails and if you the trail network see any rubbish on the trails, please pick it up and dispose of it in a bin. el.
-Users traveling downhill should yield to ones headed uphill, unless the trail is clearly signed for one-way or downhill-only traffic.
-Ride within your limits.
-Be courteous, patient and polite when passing or being passed by other riders.
-When stopping, move off to the side to avoid blocking the trail.
-Be prepared and self-sufficient.
-Keep your equipment in good repair and carry necessary supplies for changes in weather or other conditions.
-Always wear a helmet and appropriate safety gear.
-To help stop the spread of weeds and disease in Tasmania, please ensure your bike is clean before you hit the trails - especially if you're traveling between trail networks.
-EMERGENCY INFORMATION In the case of an emergency requiring urgent medical assistance or rescue, please call 000 Mobile phone reception is available for the majority of the trail net- In the event of an emergency, please locate the nearest emergency location marker.
-These markers are located at key areas throughout SAFETY INFORMATION Please adhere to all rider information, warnings and any trail clo- The Mt Owen trails feature remote, back-country trail experiences, with frequently-changing trail conditions.
+The mountain now lays bare it's dramatic ridge lines and geology, making this trail network a unique and highly engaging riding experience.

+Book a shuttle to experience the Upper Mountain trails or get on your bike and pedal the unique landscapes of Little Owen to earn

+SAFETY INFORMATION

+Please adhere to all rider information, warnings and any trail clo-

+The Mt Owen trails feature remote, back-country trail experiences, with frequently-changing trail conditions.
 Trails feature natural and built trail features, extreme slopes and exposed areas.

 Helmets are mandatory for all riders and riding alone is not recommended due to the remote location.
-Protective equipment such as gloves, knee and elbow pads are strongly recommended.
+Protective equipment such as gloves, knee and elbow pads are strongly recommended

 Riders must be prepared to be self-sufficient.
-The following items are recommended to be carried by all riders with a good understanding of how to use or operate each item: - Food + Water - First Aid Kit - Multi Tool - Pump - Spare Inner Tube Tyre Levers - We recommend the Emergency+ App to all users.
+The following items are recommended to be carried by all riders with a good understanding of how to use or operate each item

+- Food + Water

+- First Aid Kit - Multi Tool

+- Pump

+- Spare Inner Tube - Tyre Levers

+- We recommend the Emergency+ App to all users.

-TRAIL INFORMATION LOWER MOUNTAIN:
+EMERGENCY INFORMATION

-ACCESSED VIA A SHORT RIDE FROM TOWN TO TRAMWAY ST
+In the case of an emergency requiring urgent medical assistance or rescue, please call 000.

+Mobile phone reception is available for the majority of the trail net-

+In the event of an emergency, please locate the nearest emergency location marker.
+These markers are located at key areas throughout the trail network.

+DISCLAIMER

+Mountain biking is an inherently dangerous sport, where serious injury, permanent impairment and death are potential risks for all trail users.
+Users of these trails accept these risks, and indemnify all parties associated with the design, development and management of the trail network in the event of an accident.